antoniofs23/zoom-lens/README.md

 # zoom-lens

 # Quick Intro
 Ever wanted to quickly check your webcam before hopping on a video call?
 Now you can with zoom-lens.

-A simple linux panel app that toggles a small webcam stream on the upper right of your screen.
+Zoom-lens is a simple linux panel app that toggles a small webcam stream on the upper right of your screen.

 ## Installation
 clone this repo to your home directory via: